Duck-Drivers-2K21/rl-coursework/README.md

-# bagel
+# pong

-> In tennis, a bagel is when the set ends with a score of 6–0.

-An exploration in Reinforcement Learning, by writing a range of Agents that learn to play tennis.
+An exploration in Reinforcement Learning, by writing a range of Agents that learn to play pong.

 ## Setup